30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 In Remi Weekes’ directorial debut, His House, we follow a refugee couple from South Sudan who are haunted by their past while trying to adapt to a new life in England.

-This chilling tale blends supernatural elements with real-life horrors faced by refugees around the world, as the protagonists face an unknown evil in addition to their own inner demons borne of their tragic journey.
+This chilling tale blends supernatural elements with real-life horrors faced by refugees worldwide, as the protagonists face an unknown evil in addition to their own inner demons borne of their tragic journey.

 Psycho Goreman (2020): Campy Creature-Feature Fun